diegomura/react-pdf-site/docs/fonts.md

 ### `register`

 Fonts really make the difference when it comes on styling a document.
 For obvious reasons, react-pdf cannot ship a wide amount of them.
+Here's a list of available font families that are supported out of the box:

+- `Courier`
+- `Courier-Bold`
+- `Courier-Oblique`
+- `Courier-BoldOblique`
+- `Helvetica`
+- `Helvetica-Bold`
+- `Helvetica-Oblique`
+- `Helvetica-BoldOblique`
+- `Times-Roman`
+- `Times-Bold`
+- `Times-Italic`
+- `Times-BoldItalic`

-That's why we provide an easy way to load your custom fonts from many different sources via the `register` method very easily.
+In case you want to use a different font, you may load additional font files from many different sources via the `register` method very easily.

 ```
 import { Font } from '@react-pdf/renderer'